 “On average, a new patient who waits more than a month for a first appointment is more than twice as likely to cancel and not reschedule as a new patient who is scheduled within a week.”Source

 Specifically, if the wait for a patient appointment is 1 month long, there is a 1 in 3 chance that the patient never comes into the office.
-Whether you are focusing on reducing patient no-shows or stopping patient cancellations, that should scare you.
+Whether your focus is to reduce patient no-shows or stop patient cancellations, that should scare you.

 So What Can You Do to Shorten Patient Wait Time?